+Plans of Management apply to public land that is classified as 'community land'.
 Community land is land dedicated to community use such as parks, natural areas and sportsgrounds.
-The Local Government Act requires that community land be managed in accordance with plans developed in accordance with the Act.
+Community land is managed in accordance with plans of management that are developed in accordance with the Local Government Act.

 Council prepares Plans of Management in consultation with the community, other stakeholders and relevant agencies.
 Plans of Management contain the following features: